 My skincare routine is my daily morning and evening ritual.
 It’s my personal 5-10 minutes out of the day that is set aside just for me.
 This week I’ll be celebrating my birthday which means one thing: another year another wrinkle.
 Okay maybe two things, a wrinkle and a solar lentigo (fancy derm term for sunspot).
 These wrinkles are a reminder of all the laughs over the years, but there’s nothing wrong with wanting to prevent skin damage too!

 After a lot of trial and error, I have finally narrowed down what works for my temperamental skin.
 My cheeks and forehead tends to be flakey, yet looks like an oil-painting by the end of a 10-hour shift.
 My morning routine is crucial in protecting my skin PLUS having the perfect base for makeup application that looks good and lasts all day.
+If you want to achieve such brilliant skin as well, you can try those well-known product that is being used to steam skin.

 My Morning Skincare Routine